OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-get.md

 }).catch(errorHandlerFunction);
 ```

-> [!NOTE]
-> If the selected range is outside a used range, the `Range.getRangeEdge` method will select the cell at the furthest edge of the worksheet in the chosen direction.

 #### Before selecting the cell at the edge of the used range

 The following screenshot shows a used range and a selected range within the used range.
 The used range is a table with data at **C5:F12**.
 Inside this table, the range **D8:E9** is selected.
 This selection is the *before* state, prior to running the `Range.getRangeEdge` method.